ART FOR EVERYDAY LIFE TALK 2

 School Prints, published in the 1940s, was a scheme by which artists were commissioned to create original lithographs which could be editioned in very large numbers and sold cheaply to subscribing schools to enable children to enjoy real works of art.

-This is the second talk in the Art for Everyday Life series led by Peter Vass.
+This was the second talk in the Art for Everyday Life series led by Peter Vass.

 Part of our Change Makers season of events.